Ladies, getting ready on a wedding day is a busy time, but should be so much fun!

 Often times, the bridal shop sends the bride’s drop-dead-gorgeous dress on a lackluster, plastic hanger.
 Do yourself a favor and avoid the cringe of getting your photos back and noticing a cheap-looking hanger against an expensive, luxurious gown.
 Do the same for the bridesmaid dresses, if you’re going to have them photographed.

-This includes invitation, rsvp card, envelope(s), details card, etc. Photographers usually love to photography this with some of your other details like shoes or bouquet, to help set the tone for and tell the story of your day!
+This includes invitation, rsvp card, envelope(s), details card, etc. Photographers usually love to photograph this with some of your other details like shoes or bouquet, to help set the tone for and tell the story of your day!
 It’s likely you won’t keep the invitation suite for very long, after all paper isn’t forever.
 So it’s a wonderful idea to get a photograph of the invitation suite!
 You’ve spent time planning how it will all look, and it only takes a moment to pack an extra copy of this in your bridal suite bag.

-She will need her shoes, veil, earrings, necklace, garter, undergarments, clutch/purse, and literally everything she’s going to put on as she gets dressed.
+The bride will need her shoes, veil, earrings, necklace, garter, undergarments, clutch/purse, and literally everything she’s going to put on as she gets dressed.
 Photographers will sometimes use some of the accessories (especially shoes + jewelry) in photos, so it’s important to have it all in the bridal suite — not only to dress the bride, but for photos.

 Yes, even her perfume, lip color, mattifying powder, lotion, or any other cosmetics.
 Make sure it’s all gathered in case the bride needs a touchup — if she wants it, she gets it!